chainguard-dev/apko/README.md

 ...
 ```

+The above examples use [Docker](https://docs.docker.com/get-docker/), but should also work with other runtimes such as [podman](https://podman.io/getting-started/installation).

 Alternatively, if you're on a Mac, you can use [Lima](./mac/README.md) to run an Alpine Linux VM.

 ## Quickstart